-Place them back in the oven and continue cooking for another 10-15 minutes.
-Start tasting the nuts every 5 minutes and remove them from the oven when they are fragrant and toasted.
+- Place them back in the oven and continue cooking for another 10-15 minutes.
+Start tasting the nuts every 5 minutes and remove them from the oven when they are fragrant and one shade darker.

 Frequently asked questions:

-Whether fresh or roasted, they should be stored in airtight plastic bags in your refrigerator or freezer unless you plan to use them right away.
+Whether fresh or roasted, pecans should be stored in airtight plastic bags in your refrigerator or freezer unless you plan to use them right away.
 They will turn rancid very quickly, especially in hot, humid climates.
-When stored in a refrigerator, these nuts will keep for several months, and they will keep up to a year in the freezer.
+However, when stored in a refrigerator, these nuts will keep for several months, and they will keep up to a year in the freezer.

 Pecans can be added to your dishes while still frozen, as they will thaw very quickly.
 When I use them in baking, I always roast them, whether the recipe calls for it or not, and think the flavor is much improved.

-Generally, they are harvested in October and November.
+Generally, pecans are harvested in October and November.
 Pecan groves are beautiful with their stately trees and green foliage and line many roads in South Georgia, which produces the most nuts.

-There are over 500 varieties, although only a few varieties are harvested commercially.
+There are over 500 varieties of pecans, although only a few are harvested commercially.
 The primary difference in all of the different types is the nut’s size and the thickness of the shell.
 Stuarts and Elliots are the most popular, at least in our area.
-Paper-shell, named because of their paper-thin shell, are the easiest to crack.
+Paper-shell, named because of their paper-thin shell, is easiest to crack.